mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-18 -- Rep. Michael F. Doyle (D) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-18)
 ### Committees
-Michael F. Doyle is the #6 Republican on the House Committee on Energy and Commerce
+Michael F. Doyle is the #6 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```